samjones00/docs/docs/_releases/index.md

 ## All Apps and Live Demos Upgraded

-All existing .NET Core 1.x projects have been upgraded to .NET Core 2.0 and ServiceStack v5, including all [.NET Core Live Demos](https://github.com/NetCoreApps/LiveDemos), all [.NET Core 2.0 Web Apps](https://github.com/NetCoreWebApps/LiveDemos) and all [.NET Framework Live Demos](https://github.com/ServiceStackApps/LiveDemos).
+All existing .NET Core 1.x projects have been upgraded to .NET Core 2.0 and ServiceStack v5, including all [.NET Core Live Demos](https://github.com/NetCoreApps/LiveDemos), all [.NET Core 2.0 Sharp Apps](https://gist.github.com/gistlyn/f555677c98fb235dccadcf6d87b9d098#live-demos) and all [.NET Framework Live Demos](https://github.com/ServiceStackApps/LiveDemos).

 ### ServiceStack WebApps

-The [.NET Core 2.0 Web Apps](https://github.com/NetCoreWebApps/LiveDemos) now use the default `WebHost.CreateDefaultBuilder()` builder to bootstrap WebApp's letting you use `ASPNETCORE_URLS` to specify which URL and port to bind on, simplifying deployment configurations.
+The [.NET Core 2.0 Web Apps](https://gist.github.com/gistlyn/f555677c98fb235dccadcf6d87b9d098#live-demos) now use the default `WebHost.CreateDefaultBuilder()` builder to bootstrap WebApp's letting you use `ASPNETCORE_URLS` to specify which URL and port to bind on, simplifying deployment configurations.

 The `ASPNETCORE_ENVIRONMENT` Environment variable can also be used to configure WebApp's to run in `Production` mode.
 If preferred you can continue using the existing `bind`, `port` and `debug` options in your `app.settings` to override the default configuration.